swiftlang/swift-evolution/proposals/nnnn-overridable-members-in-extensions.md

 ### `@objc` extension methods are overridable, non-`@objc` methods are not

 This is a practical answer, since it requires no further implementation work.
-We could require members in extensions to be explicitly annotated `dynamic` and `final`, respectively, so that the semantics are at least clear.
+We could require members in cross-module extensions to be explicitly annotated `dynamic` and `final`, respectively, so that the semantics are at least clear.
 However, it's not a very principled design choice: either overridable extension members are useful, or they aren't.

 ## Future extensions